-Refinancing can be a fantastic way of paying off your loan faster and saving money.
-There are plenty of deals in this competitive market, and some lenders are waiving fees and offering cashback deals from $1,000 – $4,000 as an incentive to refinance with them.
+Refinancing can be a fantastic way to help you pay off your loan faster and save money.
 BUT how do you truly know which deal is right for you?

-1) Interest rates are at an all-time low.
-Reducing your repayments with a cheaper interest rate = more money in your pocket each month.
+1) Interest rates are climbing.
+By switching to a cheaper interest rate, you reduce your repayments and save more each month.
 Check out our repayment calculator to see what you could save.

 2) Reducing your interest rate could allow you to pay off your loan faster.
 As your loan amount decreases, your equity increases.

 3) With equity comes opportunity.
 If you already have equity from your property value appreciating, as well as refinancing, you could use the equity for other purposes – such as renovations, an investment, or just to create some breathing room.
 You can get an idea of how much equity you have in your property by using our equity calculator.

 4) Better loan features.
 A refinance is a chance to get the features you want and get rid of unnecessary features that could be costing you hundreds in fees each year.
 This may help you pay off your loan even faster.
 Such features include offset accounts, repayment holidays and flexible repayment options.

 5) If previous credit issues meant that you had to take a higher interest loan from a non-major lender, but you now have your finances back on track, you may now be eligible for a cheaper loan with a major lender.
 Once you have decreased the loan-to-value ratio on your property, refinancing can also help you to release a parental guarantor from your loan.

 NOTE: lenders almost always charge penalty fees for breaking a fixed-rate loan and switching to another before the end of the agreed term.
 That’s why it’s important to have a Nectar broker do the maths and explain whether the long-term savings from reduced repayments will outweigh the break fee over the long term.